 Push the oven control knob and rotate clockwise to the OFF position.
 Extinguish all pilots when refueling or traveling.
 The fan will continue to run for 10-15 minutes after turning off the oven.
-Do not attempt to adjust the oven pilot light, as it has been factory adjusted and factory set.
+Do not attempt to adjust the oven pilot light, as it has been factory adjusted, and factory set.
+To extinguish the oven pilot light when use of the oven is concluded, push inwards on the oven control knob and turn that knob clockwise to the OFF position.